Professor Andy Brown

 Room 303, Queen's Building

-If you canot make the days or times offered on the sheets, please emall me at Andy.Brown@exeter.ac.uk and I will try to find another time for you.
+If you really canot make the days or times offered, then please emall me at Andy.Brown@exeter.ac.uk and I will try to find another time for you.

 - Contemporary Fiction

 Professor Andy Brown is a well-known poet and poetry commentator.
 He is an Associate Professor in English & Creative Writing, and Director of the Writing Programme at the University of Exeter.
-His most recent books of poetry are Watersong (Shearsman Books, 2015) and Exurbia (Worple 2014).
+His most recent books of poetry are The Tin Lodes [with Marc Woodwaard] (Indigo Dreams Publishing), Casket (Sheasman Books), Bloodlines (Worple Press), Watersong (Shearsman Books, 2015) and Exurbia (Worple 2014).

-He has recently co-edited A Body of Work: an anthology of poetry and medical writing (Bloomsbury, 2015) with Dr Corinna Wagner, and edited and contributed to The Writing Occurs as Song: A Kelvin Corcoran Reader (Shearsman 2014).
+He co-edited A Body of Work: an anthology of poetry and medical writing (Bloomsbury, 2015) with Corinna Wagner, and edited and contributed to The Writing Occurs as Song: A Kelvin Corcoran Reader (Shearsman 2014).

 He published an historical novel, Apples & Prayers (Dean Street, 2015) and is working on a new novel, The Midnight Mechanic, centred around cholera and the sanitary developments in Victorian London.